-- The Careers Advisor offers one-to-one interviews to all students, offering additional support during GCSE options selections (Year 9), work experience placements (Year 10) and college / apprenticeship applications (Year 11). - Careers interviews are scheduled on a Tuesday and Thursday and may be requested by students, parents / guardians and teachers. - Careers Advisor is available to parents during the Year 9 and Year 11 Parent Evening. - Parents and guardians are also welcome to sit in during careers interviews and will be given a copy of the action plan resulting from the interview. - The school publicises information about all post-16 opportunities in and beyond the local area through flyers, articles in newsletter, information via tutors, parent emails, up-to-date information on the school website and leaflets posted on the noticeboard outside the Careers Office.
+- The Careers Advisor offers one-to-one interviews to all students, offering additional support during GCSE options selections (Year 9), work experience placements (Year 10) and college / apprenticeship applications (Year 11). - Careers interviews are scheduled on a Tuesday and Thursday and may be requested by students, parents / carers and teachers and the Designated Teacher for Looked-After Children. - The Careers Advisor is available to parents during the Year 9 Options Evening and Year 10/11 Careers Fair - Parents and carers are also welcome to attend careers interviews and will be given a copy of the action plan resulting from the interview. - The school publicises information about all post-16 opportunities in and beyond the local area through flyers, articles in newsletter, information via tutors, parent emails, up-to-date information on the school website and leaflets posted on the noticeboard in tutor rooms.